 Risk management objectives and policies

 The Cell is exposed to various risks in relation to financial instruments.
+The main types of risks are market risk, credit risk, liquidity risk and concentration risk.
 The Cell's financial assets and liabilities by category are summarised below: